Select any two GPUs for comparison

 The GT 630M has 1024 MB more video memory than the GeForce GT 720M, so is likely to be much better at displaying game textures at higher resolutions.
 This is supported by the fact that the GT 630M also has superior memory performance overall.

 Both the GeForce GT 720M and the GeForce GT 630M 2GB DDR3 have 96 Shader Processing Units.
 Having the same number of SPUs and using the same architecture means that the performance they offer can be compared by looking at the memory bandwidth, Texture and Pixel Rates.
-In this case, the GeForce GT 720M has 4.4 GTexel/s better Texture Fill Rate and 4.9 GPixel/s better Pixel Fill Rate, but the has GB/sec greater memory bandwidth.
-Although the GPUs are very similar in performance, the GeForce GT 720M takes the edge.
+In this case, the GeForce GT 720M has 4.4 GTexel/s better Texture Fill Rate and 4.9 GPixel/s better Pixel Fill Rate, but the GT 630M has 14.4 GB/sec greater memory bandwidth.
+Although the GPUs are very similar in performance, the GT 630M takes the edge.

 The GeForce GT 630M 2GB DDR3 requires 33 Watts to run but there is no entry for the GeForce GT 720M.